Vegan biotin sources? Doesn’t biotin only came from animal products?

 Summing It Up: Vegan Biotin Sources

 There are many vegan friendly foods that provide biotin.

 Biotin content will vary.
-Some higher biotin sources vegans can appreciate include soybeans, nuts, seeds, and some nutritional yeast.
+Some higher biotin sources vegans may appreciate include soybeans, nuts, seeds, and nutritional yeast.

 While it is possible to meet the AI (Adequate Intake dietary reference) from food, talk to your doctor if you have any concerns or are at risk for biotin inadequacy.

 If you are prescribed a biotin supplement, remember that biotin might interfere with certain lab test results.
-So ask your health care provider about what you should do prior to lab draws.
+Ask your health care provider about what you should do prior to lab draws.

 Did you learn something new about food sources biotin can be found in?
 Are there any other questions you still have?
 Let us know in the comments below!

-Sign up for Plant Powered You’s e-mail subscribers list for more helpful posts about a vegan nutrition, and…
+Want to keep up with my content?
+Sign up for Plant Powered You’s e-mail subscribers list ✌